KSteenbergen/KSteenbergen.github.io/README.md

 DTU: ______
 These reports were completed for a volunteer research position where I completed these specific analyses using RNA-Seq data.
 Use:
 Skills:  Specific skills developed through this experience included the further development of advanced R programming skills, utilization of Bioconductor packages, application of biostatisics, and utilization of NGS data.

+This Research experience was completed through the Bioinformatics Research Network.
+The BRN requires that in order to qualify to participate in a research project,  proof of competency is required through the completion of two mini-projects.
+I completed the RNA-Seq and ChIP-Seq analyses projects.
+These mini-projects can be found here:
+ <a href="https://rpubs.com/KSteenbergen/738407/" target="_self">RNA-Seq Analysis</a>
+<a href="https://rpubs.com/KSteenbergen/743415/" target="_self">ChIP-Seq Analysis</a>

 3) Group Manuscript Paper:
 The attached paper was completed for a